lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-This simple graphic illustrates the classic definition of what a confounder is.
-In this case, a confounder is some variable that can influence both the outcome and the exposure, either hypothetically, biologically, or informed from data exploration.
-Understanding confounded relationships between variables is essential to making more accurate inferences about the association of investigation.
-Creating these causal graphs, known as directed acyclic graphs or DAGs, is a powerful method to confounder identification.
+The classic definition of a confounder is a variable that can influence both the outcome and the exposure.
+Understanding confounding is essential to making more accurate inferences about an association.
+This graph is called a directed acyclic graph or DAG.
+Creating DAGs is a powerful and insightful approach to finding confounders because they make explicit hypothetical causal pathways.

-DAGs are a form of graph with nodes and edges.
-Here, the variables are the nodes and the causal hypothetical pathway between variables is the edge.
-A cause and an effect.

 ---